Résif’s specific and transversal actions

 Transversal actions are a feature of the Résif infrastructure and cover several specific initiatives or issues which are common to all themes.
 There are three of them:

-The transversal seismicity action is based on scientific knowledge dissemination and its objective is to gather all information on the seismicity of France on the BCSF and Rénass websites.
+The transversal seismicity action is based on scientific knowledge dissemination and it gathers all information on the seismicity of France on the BCSF and Rénass websites.
 A single platform will be accessible to the general public as well as to scientists in the future.

 The transversal information system action : the information system is part of a national, European and international framework for the free and rapid distribution of geophysical data and metadata.